 Our research focuses on remote sensing of the environment from local to global scale.
 We develop cutting-edge techniques for extracting information from data collected by UAVs, aeroplanes, earth observation satellites and lab-based instruments.

 Remote sensing provides a unique perspective on natural and anthropogenic processes.
 The recent multiplication of platforms is rapidly creating huge volumes of data, and the development of new algorithms for image analysis is constantly revealing new applications.
-The group develops state-of-the-art approaches which rely on integration of remote sensing and ancillary data through model-data fusion, to provide transparent and reliable information for a breadth of applications including deforestation, agriculture, drought, food security, and resource explorations.
+The group develops state-of-the-art approaches which rely on integration of remote sensing and ancillary data through model-data fusion, to provide transparent and reliable information for a breadth of applications including deforestation, agriculture, food security, resource explorations and hydroclimatic extremes such as droughts, floods and heatwaves.
 Our research focuses on (i) understanding the physics of the measurements and (ii) implementing systems which utilise the remote sensing observations at operational scales.